 In contrast to other polymeric insulation materials, silicones (also known as polydimethylsiloxanes) are not made up of a carbon to carbon backbone.
 Rather, they consist of repeating silicon-oxygen (siloxane) groups with two methyl groups each bonded to the silicon.
 As such, they differ widely from hydrocarbon-based materials.
 One accepted standard abbreviation for silicones is VMQ, where Q stands for rubber having silicon and oxygen in the polymer chain while M indicates that the material mainly contains methyl groups (CH3).
 V stands for the vinyl groups (R-CH=CH2) that represent the material’s curable species.
-It is this chemical structure that makes silicones able to satisfy important properties required across diverse power industry applications.
+This edited contribution to INMR by experts at Wacker Chemie in Germany discusses how it is this chemical structure that makes silicones able to satisfy important properties required across diverse power industry applications.

 Stability Under UV Radiation